 e) void

-f) optionally, a list of V2X service identifier to a PC5 RAT and Tx profiles mapping rules.
-Each mapping rule contains one or more V2X service identifiers, a PC5 RAT and Tx profile s corresponding to the PC5 RAT (i.e. either the Tx profiles for E-UTRA-PC5 or the Tx profiles for NR-PC5);
+f) optionally, a list of V2X service identifier to PC5 RAT(s) and Tx profiles mapping rules.
+Each mapping rule contains one or more V2X service identifiers, PC5 RAT(s) and Tx profile s corresponding to the PC5 RAT(s) (i.e. the Tx profiles for E-UTRA-PC5 or the Tx profiles for NR-PC5 or both);

 g) configuration parameters for privacy support, consisting of: